Mitchell-D/tracktrain/README.md

 ```

 The `-e` flag installs the package in editable mode so that custom
-changes to the configuration (for example to include your own models)
+changes to the configuration can be imported immediately (for example
+to add your own model making method to the ModelDir.model_builders
-can be imported immediately.
-You can leave out the flag if you don't
+configuration).
+You can leave out the flag if you don't intend to make
-intend to make any changes.
+any changes.

 ## documentation